 Expectations were high for Segura prior to the 2019 season and he struggled to meet them.
 According to Fangraphs, Segura had one of his worst seasons since 2016 with lows in walk-percentage, batting average and on-base percentage.

-Regardless of when the 2020 season begins, Segura will not be heading out to shortstop.
+When the 2020 season begins, Segura will not be heading out to shortstop.
 With Klentak signing shortstop Didi Gregorius in December to a one-year, $14 million deal, it was made aware Segura was no longer apart of the team’s future plans at shortstop.
 Segura handled the position change fairly well, considering he was “open” to it from the start of the offseason.

 Statistically, the numbers weren’t favorable for Segura at shortstop, making it no surprise that both sides were willing to look for options to move him away from the position.
 As noted by Phillies Nation’s own Tim Kelly, Segura had 20 errors, a -1.3 ultimate zone rating and -5 defensive runs saved.
 His 20 errors ranked first on the team and third in MLB amongst shortstops.